THE FIFE PILGRIMS’ WAY

 Valleyfield.
 High and Low.
 A pit village.
 The pit itself was open, according to the monument for '70 years.
 The place has changed: the Valleyfield colliery closed, leaving just another mining village without a reason to be.
 All gone.

 Mining was a key industry in Scotland, with the massive coal fields fuelling the industrial revolution.
-For a hundred or more years, it was am industry that touched everyone.
-Carol (Mrs Edwards) and I, just the other day, met up with friends in the English Lakes to celbrate a birthday.
+For a hundred or more years, it was an industry that touched everyone.
+Carol (Mrs Edwards) and I met up with friends in the English Lakes to celbrate a birthday.
 We went for a short walk up into the hills despite some fairly blowy weather.
 Looked at a lake and walked back down again.
 Later, Carol commented that the countryside was well, bleak, and I had to agree.
 Having walked a fair amount in Scotland and other places, it has become a thing for me that the interesting parts of a walk are the traces of people who have lived in places and then gone, leaving markers and clues.
 For instance, the 1913 OS map of Valleyfield shows dwellings, “Preston Crescent”, perhaps miners rows, which no longer exist.
 Useful things, maps.
 Show many of the things that have gone now (and in the past they remain?)

 There are many of these oddnesses on walks that, if noticed, ask the question “why”?
 Why is that?
 Random buildings, tracks, ironwork, cobbles. whatever cost someone money to build: beyond the follies of the stupidly rich, such remains once had a purpose or a meaning.
 For instance, in searching a few years back for Carol’s family “home” we looked for and found (not really that hard) Mavis Valley, or at least where it was.
 Mavis valley was the pit village associated with the Cadder Pit disaster which killed 22 men in 1913.
 If you knew what you were looking at, you will be able see it.
 So very often on these walks, it works the other way round.
 So much of hillwalking is about being in remote places, sometimes of incredible beauty, very often just places of quiet beauty but the photographs will not show that.
 Those experiences last, but the walking in less “wild” places offers a sense of history that for me offers an understanding of who and what we were as people.